-Due to the speed with which the COVID-19 situation continues to evolve, the global breadth of its spread, the range of governmental and community responses thereto and our geographic and business line diversity, its further impact on our business remains highly uncertain, but may be materially negative to certain elements of our business.
+Due to the speed with which the COVID-19 situation has evolved, the global breadth of its spread, the range of governmental and community responses thereto and our geographic and business line diversity, its further impact on our business remains highly uncertain, but may be materially negative to certain elements of our business.
 The potential negative impact will depend on future developments including but not limited to:

-- the degree of spread and severity of COVID-19 variants such as Omicron; and - the timing and durability of continued recovery in the global demand for our non-COVID-19 related products and services.
+- the degree of spread and severity of COVID-19 variants and government responses thereto; - the timing and durability of continued recovery in the global demand for our non-COVID-19 related products and services; and - the degree and pace of continuing declines in demand for products supporting COVID-19 testing and for products related to developing and producing vaccines and therapies for COVID-19.